The Art of Doing Less — and Feeling More

 Where to Begin

 Choose one thing to stop doing — not forever, but this week.
-One commitment that is consuming energy it is not worth, one obligation you have continued out of habit rather than genuine value, one thing on the list that could simply not happen without the consequences you fear.
+One commitment that is consuming energy it is not worth.
+One obligation you have continued out of habit rather than genuine value.
+One thing on the list that could simply not happen and the consequences would be far smaller than you fear.

 That is what you have been managing yourself out of.
 That is what doing less is actually for.